+The 2-inch Celestron OIII (oxygen III) band-pass filter that allows the 496 nm and 501 nm lines emitted by planetary and emission nebula.
 The filter looks like a polished mirror that allows some green light that corresponds to the light emitted by emission and planetary nebula to pass through but blocks everything else including most light pollution.
-It results in enhanced contrast between the sky and the nebula.

-I have used this filter extensively in visual observation by “blinking” it in and out between the eye and the eyepiece, a technique used in observing emission and planetary nebula.
-I wanted to know if I could also use this filter to photograph OIII targets with an unmodified DSLR and a telescope and the results look good.
+I used this filter extensively in visual observation by ‘blinking’ it in and out between the eye and the eyepiece, a technique used in observing O-III planetary nebula.
+The use of the filter results in enhanced contrast between the sky and the nebula.

 Night Sky in Focus | Astronomy and Amateur Radio © Anthony Urbano | Manila, Philippines